Beard: Phoenicia

-The ancient Semitic civilization situated on the western, coastal part of the Fertile Crescent and centered on the coastline of modern Lebanon gave great attention to the hair and beard.
-Where the beard has mostly a strong resemblance to that affected by the Assyrians, and familiar to us from their sculptures.
-It is arranged in three, four, or five rows of small tight curls, and extends from ear to ear around the cheeks and chin.
-Sometimes, however, in lieu of the many rows, we find one row only, the beard falling in tresses, which are curled at the extremity.
+Phoenicia, the ancient Semitic civilization centered on the coastline of the Eastern Mediterranean (modern-day Syria, Lebanon and Israel), gave great attention to the hair and beard.
+It was arranged in three, four, or five rows of small tight curls, and extended from ear to ear around the cheeks and chin.
+Sometimes, however, in lieu of the many rows, we find one row only, the beard falling in tresses curled at the extremity.
 There is no indication of the Phoenicians having cultivated mustachios.